-WARNING: Do NOT Do this Program Unless You Read VERY CAREFULLY
+WARNING: Do NOT Do This Program Unless You Read VERY CAREFULLY

 The principles I am discussing will produce VERY dramatic results if you apply them properly.
-They utilize very powerful physiologic principles but if you use them incorrectly, let me very confidently tell you that there is a high chance you WILL hurt yourself and cause more harm than good.
+They utilize very powerful physiologic principles, but if you use them incorrectly, let me very confidently tell you that there is a high chance you WILL hurt yourself and cause more harm than good.

 When you implement intermittent fasting you put your body into a strong catabolic state.
 Your body is literally eating up and destroying damaged and injured brain and muscle cells.
 You rapidly accelerate this process when you exercise in this state.
 It's this very powerful synergy that will allow you to effectively rejuvenate your muscle and brain.
 This is the radical new approach that very few know about and even few have implemented.

-The MAJOR danger though is that you will need to rescue your muscle tissue out of this catabolic state and supply it with the proper nutrients to stimulate repair and rejuvenation.
+The MAJOR danger, though, is that you will need to rescue your muscle tissue out of this catabolic state and supply it with the proper nutrients to stimulate repair and rejuvenation.
 If you fail to supply these nutrients at the proper time you will hurt yourself.

 Your post exercise recovery meal is critically important.
 It's needed to stop the catabolic process in your muscle and shift the recycling process towards repair and growth.
-If you fail to feed your muscle at the right time after exercise, you won't just miss this window of opportunity to restore and build your muscle, you'll actually let the catabolic process go too far and potentially waste and damage your muscle.
+If you fail to feed your muscle at the right time after exercise, you won't just miss this window of opportunity to restore and build your muscle.
+You'll actually let the catabolic process go too far and potentially waste and damage your muscle.

 So you MUST EAT within 30 minutes after your workout.
 And you must feed your muscle with fast assimilating proteins.
-If, for whatever reason, your fail to supply your body with the protein it needs you may actually accelerate the damage you are seeking to repair.
+If, for whatever reason, your fail to supply your body with the protein it needs, you may actually accelerate the damage you are seeking to repair.
 Let me STRONGLY warn you that you are playing with fire here.
 You need to be ultra-careful and use this program as described or you will pay the consequences.

-Other Benefits Your Receive from this Strategy
+Other Benefits You'll Receive from This Strategy

 The combined effect of intermittent fasting and short intense exercise yield additional benefits.